sourcegraph/cody/vscode/test/e2e/chat-atFile.test.md

 - Searches match with either forward or backslashes.
 - Can click a file result fom the box to insert it into the chat input.
 - Inserted file context persists when resending a message from history.
-- Can use the Up and Down arrow keys navigate through suggested file results.
+- Can use the Up and Down arrow keys to navigate through suggested file results.
 - Can use the Left and Right arrow keys to close the file selector without modifying the input text.
 - Can use the ESC key to close the file selector without modifying the input text.
 - Pressing tab after a full filename inserts the @-mention with a trailing space.